 - Players gain experience switching the point of attack and making penetrating passes.

 - Players have fun and become better soccer players over the course of the weekend tourney.

 - Eight games guaranteed (four games each day).

 - Each game is 12 minutes in length.

 Rules and Procedural Highlights

-- All teams play 4 matches on Saturday and 4 matches on Sunday, with attempts to schedule in a 2-hour block.
+- All teams play four matches on Saturday and four matches on Sunday, with attempts to schedule in a three hour timeframe.